3manuek/3manuek/content/about/about.md

 # Bio(graffiti)

-I am a multifaceted professional with excellent communication skills, a strong commitment to principles, and a passion for sharing knowledge and code with others.
+> I am a multifaceted professional with excellent communication skills, a
+> strong commitment to principles, and a passion for sharing knowledge and
+> code with others.
+>

-Currently, I am a _Database Platform Engineer and Professional Services Technical Lead_ at [OnGres](https://ongres.com), where I am a valued partner, helping customers to design and operate highly available and scalable databases.
+>Currently, I am a _Database Platform Engineer and Professional Services Technical Lead_ at [OnGres](https://ongres.com), where I am
+>a valued partner, helping customers to design and operate highly
+>available and scalable databases.
+>

-In addition, I was the founder of [ViaDB](https://viadb.ar), specialized in consultancy and tool development for Open Source Databases, using a variety of programming languages including Go, Python, and Bash. _The shop has closed operations in 2023 due to the Argentinian crisis_.
+>In addition, I was the founder of [ViaDB](https://viadb.ar), specialized in
+>consultancy and tool development for Open Source Databases, using a variety of programming languages including Go, Python, and Bash. _The shop has >closed operations in 2023 due to relocation_.
+>

-Committed to my principles and values drives my work, and I collaborate with non-profit organizations such as [Apolo Foundation](https://fundacionapolo.org) and [Oportunidades Foundation](https://oportunidades.org.ar) to develop and support their IT ecosystems.
+>Committed to my principles and values drives my work, and I collaborate
+>with non-profit organizations such as [Apolo Foundation](https://fundacionapolo.org) and
+>[Oportunidades Foundation](https://oportunidades.org.ar) to develop and support their IT ecosystems.
+>

-I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies from the ground up.
-That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg), to highly tweaked environments for performance and complex setups.
+>I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies
+>from the ground up.
+That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg),
+>to highly tweaked environments for performance and complex setups.
+>
 > I lectured talks in several Database and non-database related conferences, some of the slides can be found at my [slides](https://github.com/3manuek/slides) repository.

 ## Skillset